iamgbsmith/til/office/end-meetings-early-in-outlook.md

 Select the option "Shorten appointments and meetings" and ensure "End early" is selected.

 By default, meetings of less than one hour will end 5 minutes early.
-Meetings of more than one our will end 10 minutes early.
+Meetings of more than one hour will end 10 minutes early.

 Change these values as required.